bluescreenjay/databridge_updates_riva_jain/lab_notebook.md

 #### Outputs
 Not much yet - more outputs likely to come next shift - got caught up in setting up lab notebook/admin work today<br>
+Kind of long output today - not a visualization - so check the notebook and run the code to grab output.

 #### Action Items
 Add repo to Github org - check w/ Jonathan<br>